-Generally, messages returned in dialog communication mode are called Response, while messages returned in private and broadcast communication mode are called Return.
+Generally, messages returned in dialog communication mode are called Responses, while messages returned in private and broadcast communication mode are called Returns.

 Data Stream

-In FTD protocol, we need to distinguish between communication mode and data stream.
-Data stream is a unidirectional or bidirectional, continuous, unique and complete datagrams’ sequence, while communication mode is an interactive work mode for data streams.
+In FTD protocol, we need to distinguish between two important concepts, communication mode and data stream.
+Data stream is a unidirectional or bidirectional, continuous, unique and complete sequence of datagrams, while communication mode is an interactive work mode for data streams.
 Each data stream corresponds to one communication mode, but one communication mode can have several data streams.

 One type of communication mode may be constructed by only one data stream, thus dialog stream, private stream and broadcast stream are produced.
-And also one type of communication mode may be constructed by several data streams.
+And one type of communication mode may also be constructed by several data streams.
 For example, users can establish query stream and trading stream in dialog communication mode or establish notification stream and quotation stream in broadcast communication mode.
-FTD only designates which datagram works under which communication mode, but does not specify the division of data streams.
+FTD only specifies which datagram works under which communication mode, but does not specify the division of data streams.

-Different communication mode manages data streams in different ways.
+Different communication modes manage data streams in different ways.
 In dialog communication mode, one data stream is one connection.
 Messages’ integrity and orderliness are maintained in the connection.
-After disconnected, reconnection will start a new data stream, which is totally different with the original one.
-If one client sends a request out and disconnects before receiving the response, the response will not be received via the new data stream after reconnection.
+After disconnected, a reconnection will start a new data stream, which is totally different from the original one.
+If one client sends a request and disconnects before receiving the response, the response will not be received via the new data stream after reconnection.

-For private and broadcast communication modes, one data stream corresponds to all connections of certain feature in one trading day.
-Unless specified, clients will receive messages from last transmission rather than from beginning after reconnection.
+For private and broadcast communication modes, one data stream corresponds to all connections of a certain feature in one trading day.
+Unless specified, clients will resume from last transmission rather than from the beginning.

 Two Data Exchange Modes